elgentos/magento2-cypress-testing-suite/README.md

 ### Tags

 We use [tags](https://github.com/annaet/cypress-tags) to discern between hot tests and cold tests.
-You need to install the 3rd party tag support package.
-Following the [setup](https://github.com/annaet/cypress-tags#setup) for that package, you need to add it to the `plugins/index.js` and `support/index.d.ts`.
+If you followed the installation instructions above the `cypress-tags` module is already installed.
+Note: it is used in the `cypress.config.js` file in the `setupNodeEvents` callback.

 ```bash
 npm install cypress-tags typescript --save-dev